alpacahq/alpaca-trade-api-python/README.md

 ```

-please note that if you are using limit, it is calculated from the start date. and if end date is not specified, "now" is used. <br>Take that under consideration when using end date with a limit.
+(Deprecated: When using `get_barset()`, please note that if you are using limit, it is calculated from the end date. and if end date is not specified, "now" is used.
+Take that under consideration when using start date with a limit. ) <br>
+For `get_bars()`, when you are using limit, it is calculated from the start date.
+If the end date is not specified, "now" is used.
+Take that under consideration when using end date with a limit.

 ---